alexxGmZ/e-ink.nvim/README.md

 # e-ink.nvim

-A minimal light-mode grayscale colorscheme for NeoVim
+A minimal light-mode grayscale colorscheme with a hint of Everforest for NeoVim